Credit Cards 15 min read

 Key Takeaway

 All 10 cards on our list can deliver more in total value than their annual fee when you factor in credits, perks, lounge access, and travel protection.
-The Mastercard® Black Card® leads in total premium value with $834+ in combined benefits, while the Amex Gold, World of Hyatt, and Alaska Airlines Visa offer the widest margins on credits alone.
+The Mastercard® Black Card® leads in total premium value with $834+ in combined benefits, while the Hilton Honors Surpass, World of Hyatt, and Alaska Airlines Visa offer the widest margins on credits alone.

 Earning Rate Comparison: Where Your Dollars Work Hardest